vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 exhaustible rewards 653 Gayals or Gayāwals are notorious for

-their indolence, ignorance and are a dying race 644; function of, at Aksayavata in Gayā 580, 668; have become a guild or close corpora- tion and resent the intrusion of a stranger 580; have got books in which they enter the names and addresses of pilgrims who are asked to sign themselves and recommend to their descendants to honour them when the descendants might come to Gayā 581; Nārāyanabhatta limited the injunction about honouring Gaya wals alone to sraddha at Akşaya vața 670; pilgrims to Gayā must honour Gayāls alone and not other brahmanas however learned they may be 670; profess the Vaisnava faith established by Madhva 644; referred to in a copperplate grant of
+their indolence, ignorance and are a dying race 644; function of, at Aksayavata in Gayā 580, 668; have become a guild or close corpora- tion and resent the intrusion of a stranger 580; have got books in which they enter the names and addresses of pilgrims who are asked to sign themselves and recommend to their descendants to honour them when the descendants might come to Gayā 581; Nārāyanabhatta limited the injunction about honouring Gaya wals alone to sraddha at Akṣaya vața 670; pilgrims to Gayā must honour Gayāls alone and not other brahmanas however learned they may be 670; profess the Vaisnava faith established by Madhva 644; referred to in a copperplate grant of

 Laksmanasena in 1183 A, D, 580: strange practice among them of adopting the same person in several families at the same time and yet allowing the son so adopted to retain his rights in the family of birth 580-581; the number of, is being